|

 Roster of the Connecticut Commission

-on the Arts which makes us available for Commission funding in the
+on Culture and Tourism which makes us available for Commission funding in the

 New England Foundation on the Arts.
 We really appreciate the support